Quatadah/syncopy-suite/SEO_IMPLEMENTATION.md

-# SEO Implementation Guide for Syncopy
+# SEO Implementation Guide for Clippy

-This document outlines the comprehensive SEO implementation for the Syncopy clipboard manager application.
+This document outlines the comprehensive SEO implementation for the Clippy clipboard manager application.

 ## 🎯 SEO Features Implemented